eureka2/G6K/integrations/textpattern/Textpattern.md

 1. The pages are composed by a Textpattern application which queries the API which provides it with a JSON stream conforming to `{json:api}` as well as a JavaScript stream comprising the code used to perform the simulation.
    * « http:&#47;&#47;&lt;base url of the G6K API>/&lt;simulator name>/api » for the JSON stream
    * « http:&#47;&#47;&lt;base url of the G6K API>/&lt;simulator name>/api/js » for the Javascript stream
-2. The pages are precomposed by the API which provides either a complete html page, or an HTML fragment containing only the simulation form to constitute a block inserted in the TYPO3 pages.
+2. The pages are precomposed by the API which provides either a complete html page, or an HTML fragment containing only the simulation form to constitute a block inserted in the Textpattern pages.
    * « http:&#47;&#47;&lt;base url of the G6K API>/&lt;simulator name>/api/html » provides the HTML markup

 It is this second technique which is implemented in this plugin.